waterthetrees/waterthetrees/README.md

 6. Start the backend.

-    Go into the `wtt_server` directory.
+    Open another terminal tab and go into the `wtt_server` directory.

     ```shell
     cd wtt_server
     ```

-    Open another terminal tab.
     Then run the following to start the backend.

     ```shell
     npm run start